yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 ## Hardware Requirements

-CPU:
+### CPU:

 Any x86_64 CPU with support for the FMA instruction set.
 6 threads or more are recommended.

 - Minimum: Intel Core i5-4430 / AMD Ryzen 3 1200

 - Recommended: Intel Core i5-10400 / AMD Ryzen 5 3600

-Dedicated graphics:
+### Dedicated graphics:

-Mandatory OpenGL 4.6 or Vulkan 1.1 compatible hardware and drivers.
+OpenGL 4.6 or Vulkan 1.1 compatible hardware and drivers are mandatory.
 Half-float support and 4GB of VRAM are recommended.

 - Minimum for Linux: NVIDIA GeForce GT 1030 2GB / AMD Radeon R7 240 2GB